Quick Answer: What Should A GCP Migration Checklist Include?

 Most failed migrations do not fail because Google Cloud lacks the right service.
 They fail because the current estate is poorly understood, dependency maps are incomplete, data validation is rushed, identity boundaries are vague, test environments do not mirror production, and rollback criteria are negotiated too late.
 A checklist should force these decisions before the migration wave starts.

-The OrangeMantra reference page validates buyer demand for Google Cloud migration across public, private, hybrid, infrastructure, database, SAP, security, disaster recovery, and managed-service scenarios.
+The common service-page promise is broad: public cloud migration, hybrid migration, database migration, SAP migration, security, disaster recovery, and managed services.
 That breadth is useful, but a buyer still needs a sharper operating question: what must be true before each workload moves?

 NextPage's point of view is simple: migration planning should be evidence-driven.
 Every wave should have a workload owner, dependency inventory, target platform decision, data plan, security controls, cost model, test proof, cutover checklist, rollback trigger, monitoring setup, and hypercare owner.
 Without that evidence, the migration is still a hope, not a plan.